Whiplash Claims – How Much Compensation Can I Claim?

 These compensation amounts mentioned are only for the actual physical injuries sustained.
+Not all potential physical injuries that you could be compensated for are covered.
 They do not include other amounts that are awarded for out of pocket expenses, loss of income and other incidentals that you are entitled to be compensated for.
-When all of these are totalled, they can add up to a significant amount.
+When all of these are added together, they can add up to a significant amount.

 Extra information on claiming compensation for whiplash